cvai-roig-lab/Net2Brain/README.md

 2. Once the installation is complete, you can import Net2Brain in your Python environment and start utilizing its powerful features for neural research.

+3. (Optional).
+To use the video model netset MMAction, you need to install it separately by running the bash script provided in this repo, `install_mmaction.sh`.
+This is because the library mmaction2 requires non-standard installation procedures.

 # Model Taxonomy